Antontelesh/compose-validators/README.md

 - Composition.
 In `compose-validators` everything is a validator, so you can compose your validators to get more complex ones while having the same API everywhere.
 - Type safety.
 It is written in TypeScript meaning that you get your validators being statically typed out of the box.
 - Small size.
 We want the library to be as lightweight as possible while keeping the source code readable.
 Also, it has zero runtime dependencies.
+It's now 729 bytes according to [size-limit](ai/size-limit).

 ## Concepts